Nico-Chico/Genetic-Algorithm-for-Knapsack-Problem/README.md

 ```
 ### Experiments only program:       `Lab1exp.cpp`

-The 'Lab1exp' program contains only what is necessary for the experimental mode to work, eliminating the whole menu for easier compilation.
+The 'Lab1exp' program contains only what is necessary for the experimental mode to work, eliminating the whole menu for easier compilation and testing.

 Executing experiment 'exp01':
 ```bash